tinykings/stack/README.md

 <h4 align="center">
 Local browser storage is used, or a Gist can be created for sync between devices.

-If using Gist, you also need to create a personal access token (classic), with Gist access.
+If using Gist, you also need to create a personal access token (classic), with Gist access, enter details under Sync.
+Changes are saved to the Gist automatically and are retrieved on page refresh.
 </h4>